March 3, 2021

 The NPRCs remain dedicated to our other areas of study, including research into HIV/AIDS and other infectious diseases, the neurosciences, cardiovascular and respiratory health, genetics and transplant medicine.

 We are also committed to meeting the future needs of animals for NIH-funded research.
-This is why the NPRCs support establishing a strategic reserve of NHPs to be used in times of national health crises.
 We are already growing our on-site breeding colonies when time, space and funding permit, strategically assigning animals to research protocols, harmonizing across centers for efficient use of animals and increasing rigor and reproducibility to facilitate collaboration and consistency across research labs.
 These strategic steps now further position the NPRCs for the translation of our research advancements from cell and animal models to humans, and are indicative of our commitment to help people across generations and the world live longer, healthier lives.

 To learn more about the NPRCs’ ongoing efforts to combat COVID-19, visit this page.